libreobjet/open-guide/this_book.md

 - Martin Lévêque, product designer − https://www.behance.net/martinleveque

 This book is also open source.
 It is published under the Free Art License 1.3.
-Which means that if you want to copy it, distribute it or modifiy it, you're more than welcome to do so.
+Which means that if you want to copy it, distribute it or modify it, you're more than welcome to do so.

 The source files are available at {{ book.meta.source_url }}